Alaska in May: Weather And Activities In The Shoulder Season

 Observing Wildlife

 May is a great time to observe Alaska’s wildlife, but it’s important to do so responsibly.
 In spring, animals welcome new life, and it’s important to view them at a safe distance.
-You never want to get between a protective mother and her young.

-We recommend booking a guided excursion with a reputable company to ensure a safe and respectful experience.
+Consider booking a guided excursion with a reputable company to ensure a safe and respectful experience.
 It’s essential to keep a safe distance from animals and never approach or feed them.

 As bears emerge from hibernation, you’re more likely to see them on higher ground.
 The Klondike Hwy from Skagway to Emerald Lake is a prime example.